Program Requirements for Thesis Master's Degree Programs

 - the faculty member is at arm’s length from the research project, the student, and the supervisor (i.e., the faculty member from the other stream must not have taught and collaborated with the student).

-Members of the Examination Committee must receive a copy of the thesis (from the student) at least THREE weeks before the oral examination is held.
+Members of the Examination Committee must receive a copy of the thesis (from the student) at least 15 work days before the oral examination is held.

 The student must present for 10 – 20 minute to the Thesis Examination Committee.
 (PowerPoint presentation may be used.)